privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       TEE based servers.
     * Padding of request / response payload between client and server.
   * [Adtech code blob fetch][64] from adtech provided endpoints.
+  * [Adtech code blob fetch][64] from Cloud Storage buckets.
-  * Javascript and WASM support for [Adtech code execution in a sandbox][61].
+  * Javascript and WASM support for [adtech code execution in a sandbox][61].
   * AWS support for Bidding and Auction services.
   * GCP support for Bidding and Auction services.
   * Multi cloud regional support.
   * Support for [payload optimization][51].
+  * Event level reporting.
     * Generation of event level reporting URLs and registered beacons for Fenced Frame reporting in Bidding and Auction services.
   * Bidding and Auction services supporting [Chrome][54] and [Android][99] APIs.
     * [Concise Binary Object Representation (CBOR)][122] encoded request / response payload to support [web platform][126].
   * Component ads.
+  * Multi slot ads for the web.
   * Production binary build of servers will be used for Alpha testing.
   * For debugging, debug binary build of servers will be available that can provide access to TEE server logs of different verbosity level.
-For GCP, these logs will be exported to [Cloud Logging][65].
+    * For GCP, these logs will be exported to [Cloud Logging][65].

 ### Beta testing

-Beta testing includes running services on limited stable, production traffic.
+Beta testing includes running services on **limited stable, production traffic**.
-Beta testing will be available starting October 2023.
+Beta testing will be available **starting October 2023**.

-During Beta, there will be support for the following additional features:
-  * Data version header.
-  * Multi seller auctions for web.
+The features for Beta will be available in two phases:

+#### Beta 1: November 2023
+This phase is more focussed on performance / latency.

+  * Cross cloud communication between SSP and DSPs.
   * [Privacy safe debugging][60] and [monitoring support][62] for
     productionisation of servers.
 Refer [here][58] for up-to-date information.

+#### Beta 2: February 2024
+This phase is more focussed on utility.

+  * Bid currency.
+  * Multi seller auctions.
+    * [Device orchestrated Component Auctions][133].
+    * [Server orchestrated Component Auctions][134].
+  * Multi cloud support on browser.
+    * This implies the browser can fetch public / encryption keys from more than one cloud platform to encrypt the ProtectedAuctionInput for B&A.
+  * Noising for event level reporting.
+    * The reporting url generated in B&A would include some parameters that are noised / padded.
+  * Multiple versions of adtech code blobs.

 ### Scale testing

-Available for full stable, production Scale testing starting February 2024.
-At that point, there will be **General Availability (GA)** of all features.

-At GA, there will be support for the following additional features:
+Bidding and Auction services will support the following features around the **end of June 2024**.
-  * [Adtech code blob fetch][64] from Cloud Storage buckets.
-  * Multiple versions of adtech code blobs.
+At this point, Bidding and Auction services will be available for **full stable, production scale testing**.

   * Multi seller auctions for Android / app.
+    * WaterFall Mediation.
+  * Priority vector.
-  * [Priority vector][44] : This can help filter interest groups and reduce unnecessary executions in Bidding service.
+    * This can help filter interest groups and reduce unnecessary executions in Bidding service.
-  * Support for bid currency.
+  * K-Anonymity Integration.
   * Support for ad size.
+  * Data version header.
+  * [Chaffing][63].
+  * Private Aggregation API.
+  * Negative targeting.
+  * Publisher / subscriber message queue - B&A integration.
+    * This will support emergency rollouts of adtech code stored in cloud storage.
   * Productionisation of servers.
 Refer [here][58] for up-to-date information.

+### Fast Follow

-There will be additional features supported in Bidding and Auction services beyond GA.
+There will be additional enhancements and features supported in Bidding and Auction services July 2024 and beyond.

+  * Other cloud platform support.
+  * Parallelization of Contextual and B&A auctions.
-  * K-Anonymity Integration.
+  * Anti-abuse mitigations.
-  * [Chaffing][63], anti-abuse mitigations will be available by 3PCD.
+  * Optimizations related to multi slot ads for the web.
   * TEE key / value service integration.
-  * Optimizations related to multi slot ads for web.

 ## Onboarding and alpha testing guide